Wet, muddy legs — and more of your farrier's pet hates - Horse & Hound

 There's little doubt that your horse knows exactly when you are in a rush, and how to make life as…

-7. Your horse has just accidentally kicked him in the knackers or trod on his/her foot.
+7. Your horse has just kicked him or trod on his/her foot.

-This one isn’t your fault.
-It happens.
-It’s eye-watering.
-And all you can do is apologise!
+The first time your horse does this, most farriers will probably groan a bit and then get on with their job, while you apologise profusely.
+But if it happens repeatedly, then it’s time for you as the owner to work on your horse’s manners and/or confidence as appropriate.
+It’s not the farrier’s job to train your horse to stand politely to be worked on.
+And if your horse won’t do so, then you may find yourself looking for a new farrier…

 For all the latest equestrian news and reports, don’t miss Horse & Hound magazine, out every Thursday